Tinkerforge/doc/en/source/Hardware/Bricklets/Temperature_V2.rst

 Weight                            2g
 ================================  ============================================================

-\*: This is the temperature at the exact posisiton of the sensor.
+\* This is the temperature at the exact position of the sensor.
 If the Bricklet is used inside of an enclosure, the air around the Bricklet may heat up more than the ambient air.
 The Bricklet does have API to calibrate this kind of offset.